-- Board of directors composed of no less than one-third low- to moderate-income (LMI) members, defined as:
+Board of directors composed of no less than one-third low- to moderate-income (LMI) members, defined as:

-- Members whose households are low- to moderate-income;
+Members whose households are low- to moderate-income;

-- Members who represent organizations that primarily serve LMI households;
+Members who represent organizations that primarily serve LMI households;

-- Membership in the Ohio CDC Association;
+Membership in the Ohio CDC Association;

-- Eligible organization must be community-based and have a development focus;
+Eligible organization must be community-based and have a development focus;

-- Eligible organization must have an audited financial statement within the last year or a set of financial statements and tax returns for the immediately previous two (2) years and the most recent financial audit.
+Eligible organization must have an audited financial statement within the last year or a set of financial statements and tax returns for the immediately previous two (2) years and the most recent financial audit.

-Eligible organizations may apply for funding of up to $40,000, 10% of which can be used for administrative expenses.
-Successful applicants will gain access to the Ohio Microbusiness Recoverable Grant Fund, which makes recoverable grants to microbusiness development programs in order for the program to make loans to low-moderate income microentrepreneur clients.
+Members of the Ohio Microbusiness Recoverable Grant Fund gain access to the Ohio Microbusiness Recoverable Grant Fund, which makes recoverable grants to microbusiness development programs in order for the program to make loans to low-moderate income microentrepreneur clients.
 See the full list of information about the recoverable grant fund here.

 For further questions about the program, please contact Suzanne Parks at 614-461-6392, ext.
 206.